-Commercial and industrial property values are based on the analysis of sales and rental data.
+Commercial and industrial property values are primarily based on the analysis of sales and rental data.
 Improvements, both those fixed to the land and made to the land, are included in the assessment of the property's capital value.
-Items not fixed to the land - eg machinery, and the value of the business are not included.
+Items not fixed to the land - eg machinery and the value of the business are not included.

 Find your property's valuation

-If your property is your main place of residence or is used for primary production you could be eligible to have your property assessed at its notional value.
+If your property is your main place of residence or is used for a business or primary production you could be eligible to have your property assessed at its notional value.

 Historical property valuation

-Payment can be made by:
+Fees can be paid by: